NVIDIA/NeMo/docs/source/nlp/token_classification.rst

      |-- text_train.txt

-Training The Token Classification model
+Training the Token Classification Model
 ---------------------------------------

 In the Token Classification model, we are jointly training a classifier on top of a pre-trained language model, such as `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`__ :cite:`nlp-ner-devlin2018bert`.
-Unless the user provides a pre-trained checkpoint for the language model, the language model is initialized with the pre-trained model from `HuggingFace Transformers <https://github.com/huggingface/transformers>`__.
+Unless you provide a pre-trained checkpoint for the language model, the language model is initialized with the pre-trained model from `HuggingFace Transformers <https://github.com/huggingface/transformers>`__.

 Example of model configuration file for training the model can be found at: `NeMo/examples/nlp/token_classification/conf/token_classification_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/conf/token_classification_config.yaml>`__.